 The Birdwatchers are a unique acoustic trio who specialize in an equally particular instrument: the ukulele.
 Kim Bjerga, Clark Holmes, and Andy Nufer have carved out a niche for themselves in their local music scene, and for good reason.
 Their tight, three-part harmonies, combined with interestingly composed arrangements are refreshingly diverse, both in musicianship and content.
 With various ukulele ranges (tenor, baritone, and bass ukulele, as well as guitar), the three have managed to produce a wide, varied sound, and with an equally varied set list, The Birdwatchers are bridging musical gaps for all ages and ears.

-If a step away from the monotonous and mundane sounds like what’s missing, then perhaps it’s time for a little R&R. The Naked Waiters provide that and more, with a refreshing, unique sound that revolves around ukulele instrumentation and three-part harmonies, and caters to ears and hearts of all ages.
+If a step away from the monotonous and mundane sounds like what’s missing, then perhaps it’s time for a little R&R. The Birdwatchers provide that and more, with a refreshing, unique sound that revolves around ukulele instrumentation and three-part harmonies, and caters to ears and hearts of all ages.
 Far from a gimmick, this talented trio consistently delivers wholesome, authentic, and genuine music, blending classics from a bygone era with modern, charming numbers and unique original tunes.
 Grab a drink, sit back, relax, and prepare to get served.